Emerald Lake fishing vacation rentals

 You’ll find chalets, guesthouse rentals, and the Yoho National Park Visitor Centre in the tiny community of Field, home to around 200 residents.
 Nearby, the hamlet of Lake Louise is known for its ski resort.
 Midway between Calgary and Emerald Lake, the destination town of Banff is a popular jumping-off point for exploring the surrounding Banff National Park.

-When is the best time to stay in a vacation rental in Emerald Lake?
+The best time to stay in a vacation rental in Emerald Lake

 Temperatures vary dramatically by elevation, so you’ll want to pack layers no matter the season.
 Emerald Lake’s surface stays frozen from around November to June, making summer and early fall the peak times for visiting Yoho National Park and the surrounding communities.
 July and August highs average around 73 degrees Fahrenheit and lows dip to the 40s, though snow still falls in higher altitudes even in summer.